JBisquick/admin-dashboard/README.md

 **Tech Used:** HTML and CSS

 HTML and CSS were used to create the form.
-I used grid and flex to format the page
+I used grid and flex to format the page.

 # Lesson's Learned: